Can You Sue For Negligence In A Car Accident Case?

 - Economic loss damages sought by a non-Michigan resident, which will require satisfying the tort threshold of “serious impairment of body function”

-Blaming the injured person for negligence in a car accident case
+Blaming the injured person when suing for negligence in a car accident case

 Victims involved in a lawsuit need to brace themselves for insurance company adjusters and defense lawyers often refusing to take full responsibility for the harms and losses that the negligent at-fault driver has caused.